NON-OS/nonos-boot/tools/zk-embed/README.md

 zk-embed does three things:

-1) Accepts your program/circuit ID (string, hex, or raw file).
+1. Accepts your program/circuit ID (string, hex, or raw file)
-2) Derives a 32-byte PROGRAM_HASH using BLAKE3 with a domain separator.
+2. Derives a 32-byte PROGRAM_HASH using BLAKE3 with a domain separator
-3) Loads your Groth16 VK (BLS12‑381), validates it, and re‑serializes to arkworks canonical compressed bytes.
+3. Loads your Groth16 VK (BLS12‑381), validates it, and re‑serializes to arkworks canonical compressed bytes

 It then prints ready-to-paste Rust consts and a mapping snippet for the bootloader’s ZK verifier registry.